“Peace on Earth, Goodwill toward Men” is an attitude that bubbles to the surface every Christmas Season.

 Christmas Grinches use this time of year as an opportunity to steal all kinds of stuff.
 And these criminals don’t have a change of heart later and return your stuff.

 It’s easy to get distracted by the hurry and flurry of the season.
-And we sometimes help them, unintentionally, with their crimes
+And we sometimes help them, unintentionally, to succeed in their Grinchiness.

 Reduce your chance of becoming a victim by following a few tried and true (though often overlooked) crime prevention tips.

 When you’re going to Grandma’s house (or anywhere else), remember to lock all your home’s doors and windows.
 (Don’t forget garage doors and skylights.)